 All OCA students are assigned a Microsoft Office 365 license after successful completion of the 2-week induction period; please do not try to sign in before induction is complete.
-Office 365 can be accessed and used online or downloaded to your device.

-Important Notice
+Notice

 Due to persistent issues with Microsoft errors which are beyond the scope of the TEL Team to resolve, we recommend using Google Drive and the Integrated Applications available.
 See the What is Google Drive? article and What are Integrated Applications (Docs / Slides / Sheets)? article for more information.
 At the minimum we recommend downloading Office 365 applications, but storing files locally or using Google Drive to avoid the use of OneDrive.

-Accessing and Downloading Office 365
+Accessing Office 365

 Before accessing Office 365, you will need to ensure that you are signed into the Google homepage - google.com - using your OCA Email Account.
 For more information, see the How do I sign into my OCA Email Account? article.